You Know the Problem

 Do golf betting apps track handicaps?

 Most golf betting apps let you enter player handicaps and calculate net scores.
 Stick Golf, Skins App, and 18 Birdies all support handicap-adjusted scoring.
-The quality of implementation varies — some apps just subtract strokes, while others handle stroke index allocation correctly across all 18 holes.
+The quality of implementation varies — some apps just subtract strokes from the total, while others allocate strokes per hole using the course's stroke index, which is how handicaps are supposed to work.

 Can everyone in the group see scores on their own phone?

 Not all apps support multi-device sync.
 Stick Golf and 18 Birdies offer real-time sync where every player sees live scores on their own device.
-Some apps only let the scorekeeper enter data, which means everyone else has to ask or wait until the round is over to see where they stand.
+Most other apps use a single-device model — one person keeps score and everyone else asks between holes or waits until the round is over.

 What is Nassau in golf betting?

 A Nassau is three separate bets in one: the front nine, the back nine, and the overall 18 holes.
 It's the most popular golf betting format and originated at Nassau Country Club around 1900.
-Most betting apps support Nassau, but the quality varies widely, especially around press tracking, which is the feature that makes Nassau strategic.
+Most betting apps support Nassau, but the quality varies — especially around press tracking, which is the feature that makes Nassau strategic and where most apps cut corners.

 How much do golf betting apps cost?

-Prices range from free (GolfApp, Fairgame Golf) to $99.99/year (18 Birdies).
+Prices range from free (GolfApp, BetCaddie) to $99.99/year (18 Birdies).
 Most dedicated betting apps fall in the $10–$60/year range.
-Golf Bettor is the cheapest paid option at $9.99/year, while Stick Golf is $59.99/year with a 3-round free trial.
-Most paid apps offer either a free trial or a limited free tier so you can test before committing.
+Golf Bettor is the cheapest paid option at $9.99/year.
+Stick Golf is $59.99/year with a 3-round free trial that gives full access to every game.
+Most paid apps offer a trial or limited free tier so you can test before committing.

 Are golf betting apps legal?